 We pay our executive officers a base salary which we review and determine annually.
-Effective April 1, 2014, base salaries for our executive officers are Dr. Gozani - \$415,000, Mr. Higgins \$300,000, Mr. Daniello \$246,000, and Dr. Williams \$267,000.
+Effective April 1, 2014, base salaries for our executive officers will be Dr. Gozani - \$415,000, Mr. Higgins \$300,000, Mr. Daniello \$246,000, and Dr. Williams \$267,000.
 Prior to 2014, we had not adjusted the base salaries of our executive officers from 2010 through 2013, with the exception of Dr. Williams, who was promoted to Senior Vice President, Chief Technology Officer during 2011 and in connection with that promotion was awarded a base salary of \$260,201.

-In connection with Mr. Balachandran's resignation, we entered into a separation agreement with Mr. Balachandran on July 27, 2013.
+In connection with Mr. Balachandran's resignation, we entered into a separation agreement with Mr. Balachandran on June 27, 2013.
 Pursuant to the terms and conditions of the separation agreement, Mr. Balachandran received nine months of his then-current annual base salary, made in equal installments pursuant to our normal payroll practices over the next nine months.
 Additionally, Mr. Balachandran was entitled to continue to be enrolled in our medical benefit plans during such nine month period.
-Dr. Williams resigned as Senior Vice President of Engineering and Chief Technology Officer effective June 23, 2014.